Accretion disc winds in X-ray binaries: Discussion

 Since LMXBs were first studied at low energies, optical and NIR spectroscopy has revealed the presence of emission lines.
 These features originate in the disc atmosphere, a vertically extended layer of gas surrounding the disc, and are often characterised by double-peaked profiles produced by the Doppler shifts from opposite sides of the outer accretion disc.
 However, such double-peaked profiles can persist even if the atmosphere is outflowing, as long as the opacity is such that the lines trace material close to the disc, where the velocity field is still dominated by rotation (e.g.~\citealt{Koljonen2023}).
 Single-peaked profiles are also observed, particularly during outbursts\footnote{Note, however, that at low velocity resolution, the double-peak cannot always be resolved during outburst, as the (cooler) optical emitting regions move further out to lower velocity zones, naturally forming narrower profiles (e.g.~\citealt{Casares2015}).
 This is particularly challenging for low inclination systems given their lower projected disc's velocities.} and are often interpreted as arising in an outflow or high up in the disc atmosphere (e.g.~\citealt{Matthews2015}).

-In addition, although less frequent, broad absorption components with no significant shifts (typically $\lesssim$ 100~\kms) are present in the optical and NIR spectra of LMXBs and are also common in accreting white dwarfs.
-The origin of these components is unknown but might be associated with the disc photosphere under certain physical conditions (see e.g.~\citealt{Dubus2001}).
-Interestingly, these absorptions are often superimposed on emission lines (e.g.~\citealt{Miceli2024}) and could signal the presence of outflows, as observed in Swift~J1727.8$-$1624 (\citealt{MataSanchez2024a}) and possibly GRO~J1655$-$40 (\citealt{Soria2000}).
+In addition, broad absorption components with no significant velocity shifts are sometimes present in the optical spectra of LMXBs (particularly in the Balmer lines; see \citealt{MataSanchez2026} for a global study) and are also common in accreting white dwarfs.
+The origin of these features is uncertain, but they may arise in an optically thick layer of the disc photosphere under certain physical conditions \citep{Dubus2001, MataSanchez2026}.
+These absorptions are sometimes superimposed on emission lines, making their interpretation more complex (e.g.~\citealt{Miceli2024}).
+They can also be detected together with additional blueshifted components (i.e. outflows), as in the case of Swift~J1727.8$-$1624 (\citealt{MataSanchez2024a}) and possibly GRO~J1655$-$40 (\citealt{Soria2000}).

 Most LMXBs accessible in the optical and NIR exhibit some form of emission and/or absorption features in their spectra.
 As such, in this review we have restricted ourselves to discussing only those that can be confidently (or at least tentatively) associated with winds (see Sec.~\ref{sec:signatures} and Sec.~\ref{sec:liwinds}).